Sanduni-IoT/Analog-Electronics-1-2026/Assignment 2.4 – Ideal vs Practical Diode Models/README.md

+Diode Model Analysis: Ideal vs. Practical (1N4148)

-Comparison of Results
+1. Comparison of Results
-In this simulation, I analyzed a simple series circuit using two different diode models: a generic Ideal Diode and a practical 1N4148 Silicon Diode.
+In this simulation, I analyzed a simple series circuit using two different diode models: a generic **Ideal Diode** and a practical **1N4148 Silicon Diode**.

-1. Difference in Turn-on VoltageThe primary difference observed is the "threshold" at which the diode begins to conduct.
-The ideal model functions almost like a perfect switch; it defaults to a sharp transition at $0V$ or a fixed $0.7V$ with no gradual lead-up.
-In contrast, the 1N4148 practical model exhibits an exponential "knee."
-It begins conducting a small amount of current around $0.5V$ and only reaches full conduction near $0.7V$.
+Difference in Turn-on Voltage

+The primary difference observed is the "threshold" at which the diode begins to conduct.
+Ideal Model:** Functions like a perfect switch; it shows a sharp transition almost immediately.
+* **Practical Model (1N4148):** Exhibits an exponential "knee."
+It begins conducting a small amount of current around $0.5V$ and reaches full conduction near $0.7V$.
 This reflects the physical reality of the depletion region in a silicon $P-N$ junction.

-2. Difference in Current BehaviorOnce turned on, the ideal diode shows a perfectly linear current relationship (often modeled as a zero-ohm connection).
-The practical model, however, accounts for internal bulk resistance.
-As the input voltage increases, the practical diode's current curve begins to slightly flatten or "slope" compared to the vertical line of an ideal switch.
-This indicates that real components have physical limits and internal losses that the ideal model ignores.
+### Difference in Current Behavior
+* **Ideal Model:** Shows a perfectly linear relationship once "on".
+* **Practical Model:** Accounts for internal bulk resistance.
+As voltage increases, the curve shows physical limits and internal losses that the ideal model ignores.

+---

-Engineering Judgment
+## 2. Engineering Judgment

-Why ideal models are still used:Ideal models are invaluable for initial circuit design and "napkin math."
-When a system uses high voltages (e.g., $15V$ or $24V$), the $0.7V$ drop of a diode is negligible.
-Using an ideal model allows an engineer to quickly verify the logic and direction of current flow without getting bogged down in millivolt-level precision or complex exponential equations.
+### Why ideal models are still used:
+Ideal models are invaluable for initial circuit design and "napkin math".
+When a system uses high voltages (e.g., $15V$ or $24V$), a $0.7V$ drop is negligible.
+It allows for quick verification of logic and current flow direction.

-When ideal models become inaccurate:
+### When ideal models become inaccurate:
-Ideal models fail in low-voltage applications (such as $1.8V$ logic), where a $0.7V$ drop represents a massive percentage of the total signal.
-They are also insufficient when calculating power dissipation ($P = I \times V_f$) or thermal behavior, as they do not account for the energy lost as heat across the diode junction.
+* **Low-Voltage Applications:** In $1.8V$ logic, a $0.7V$ drop is a massive percentage of the total signal.
+* **Power & Heat:** They are insufficient for calculating power dissipation ($P = I \times V_f$) or thermal behavior.